revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 </details>

 ---
 26. Which of the following is wrong with respect to objects in python?

-- a) Objects are real world enitites.
+a) Objects are real world enitites.
-- b) Object is an instance of a class.
+b) Object is an instance of a class.
-- c) We can create objects based on the number of methods present inside a class
+c) We can create objects based on the number of methods present inside a class
-- d) Python treats everything as objects including variables, functions, list, tuple, ect.
+d) Python treats everything as objects including variables, functions, list, tuple, ect.
 <details><summary> <b>Show Answer</b> </summary>

-Correct option is c)
+> option is c)
 <details><summary> <b>Explanation</b> </summary>

 > There is no restriction in the number of objects that can be created for a class in python, but by convention it should be meaningful.